-Starting from March 1, 2020, the U.S. Department of Homeland Security (DHS) requires petitioners to first electronically register with U.S. Citizenship and Immigration Services (USCIS) during a designated registration period (in March, although the exact time period may fluctuate from year to year) and provide basic information so that the random drawing "lottery" selection can be made before the employers have to file their H-1B petitions (both those subject to the regular cap and those eligible for the advanced degree cap).
+Since March 1, 2020, the U.S. Department of Homeland Security (DHS) has required petitioners to first electronically register with U.S. Citizenship and Immigration Services (USCIS) during a designated registration period (in March, although the exact time period may fluctuate from year to year) and provide basic information so that the random drawing "lottery" selection can be made before the employers have to file their H-1B petitions (both those subject to the regular cap and those eligible for the advanced degree cap).
 USCIS selects from among the registrations timely received a sufficient number projected as needed to meet the applicable H-1B allocations under the quota.
 Employers will then have the opportunity to submit the full H-1B petition for substantive adjudication, but only for cases selected through the lottery.
+Due to increased number of registration (lottery) entries each year, statistical odds of getting selected through the lottery have been steadily decreased in recent years.